run2bizdocs/docs-1/en-us/docs/faq.md

 !!!
 Question "What is the meaning of each inventory status of CI?"

     -   Inventory - the inventory was able to read the CI information and ended successfully
-    -   Ignored - In the citsmart / pages / evmInventoryConfiguracao / evmInventoryConfiguracao.load screen we have an option to ignore the machines being inventoried, this markup appears when this occurs,
+    -   Ignored - in the citsmart / pages / evmInventoryConfiguracao / evmInventoryConfiguracao.load screen we have an option to ignore the machines being inventoried, this markup appears when this occurs,
-    -   Unreachable - When the server encounters the IC but can not bring the information,
+    -   Unreachable - when the server encounters the IC but can not bring the information,
-    -   Not inventoried - When neither it finds the IC in the network, but knows that it already existed,
+    -   Not inventoried - when neither it finds the IC in the network, but knows that it already existed,
-    -   Running - While reading the inventory, the IC is in this status.
+    -   Running - while reading the inventory, the IC is in this status.

 ### Event Management